 Medical school admissions — just saying the words conjures up more fear and worry than it does joy and hope for a fruitful future.
 We often see the admissions committee as a gatekeeper, a mysterious group that meets in a room with a towering stack of papers, ultimately giving the thumbs up or thumbs down to your application.
 With 896,000+ applications submitted in the 2019-2020 season, it can make the eager student feel dejected, like a small fish in an endless sea.

 Alas!
-It need not be all doom and gloom.
+Med school admissions need not be all doom and gloom.
 In many ways, once you secure your medical school acceptance, your destiny is more or less secured.
 Work hard along the way, secure that residency spot, and a lifetime of doctor-hood is yours.
-On that note, here are some tips to make your AMCAS application stand out from the other million or so.

-First things first: Don’t get bogged down by the numbers.
+1. First things first: Don’t get bogged down by the numbers when applying to med school.

 There will always be loads of hopefuls applying to medical school, and that is unlikely to change.
 If you hear acceptance rates of 2.5%, don’t shudder.
 This is referring to the number of matriculants, ~22,000, divided by the 896,000 number of applications quoted earlier.
 If we factor in that the average number of applications submitted by each applicant is 17, we find a true number of applicants of only 53,300.
 Our effective admissions rate becomes a number much more easy to swallow, right around 40%.
 Not too shabby.